Peng-Rao/ACA_notes/main.typ

   caption: "Forwarding in a Pipeline",
 )

+==== Forwarding

 If we can take the inputs to the ALU from _any_ pipeline register rather than just `ID/EX`, then we can forward the correct data.
-By adding multiplexors to the input of the ALU, and with the proper controls, we can run the pipeline at full speed in the presence of these data hazards.
+By adding multiplexers to the input of the ALU, and with the proper controls, we can run the pipeline at full speed in the presence of these data hazards.

-The dependences between the pipeline registers move forward in time, so it is possible to supply the inputs to the ALU needed by the `and` instruction by forwarding the results found in the pipeline registers.
+The dependence between the pipeline registers move forward in time, so it is possible to supply the inputs to the ALU needed by the `and` instruction by forwarding the results found in the pipeline registers.

 @fig:forwarding-hardware shows close-up of the ALU and pipeline register after adding forwarding.
-The multiplexors have been expanded to add the forwarding paths, and we show the forwarding unit.
+The multiplexers have been expanded to add the forwarding paths, and we show the forwarding unit.

 #figure(
   image("figures/forwarding_hardware.jpg", width: 80%),
   caption: "Forwarding Hardware",
 ) <fig:forwarding-hardware>

+There are three forwarding paths:

+===== EX/EX Path
+The first path is between the ALU output of the `EX` stage and the ALU input of the `EX` stage.
+This path is used to forward the result of the `sub` instruction to the `and` instruction.

+===== MEM/EX Path
+Required for load-use hazards, where the loaded value is only available after MEM.

+===== MEM/MEM Path
+typically for `load` and `store` instructions.

+#figure(
+  image("figures/forwarding-path.jpg", width: 80%),
+  caption: "Forwarding Unit",
+)

 == Control Hazards
 @fig:branch-hazards-example shows a sequence of instructions and indicates when the branch would occur in this pipeline.
 The numbers of the left of the instruction are the addresses of the instructions.